Commonwealth Equity Services LLC Purchases 534 Shares of Planet Fitness, Inc. (NYSE:PLNT)

 Commonwealth Equity Services LLC increased its position in shares of Planet Fitness, Inc. (NYSE:PLNT) by 13.2% during the 2nd quarter, Holdings Channel reports.
 The fund owned 4,569 shares of the company’s stock after buying an additional 534 shares during the quarter.
 Commonwealth Equity Services LLC’s holdings in Planet Fitness were worth $343,000 at the end of the most recent quarter.

 Several analysts have commented on the stock.
+Morgan Stanley assumed coverage on shares of Planet Fitness in a report on Tuesday, August 24th.
+They set an “overweight” rating and a $93.00 target price on the stock.
+Roth Capital upgraded shares of Planet Fitness from a “neutral” rating to a “buy” rating and set a $100.00 target price on the stock in a report on Monday, August 16th.
 Jefferies Financial Group assumed coverage on shares of Planet Fitness in a report on Friday, July 23rd.
 They set a “buy” rating and a $100.00 target price on the stock.
-Morgan Stanley assumed coverage on shares of Planet Fitness in a report on Tuesday, August 24th.
-They set an “overweight” rating and a $93.00 target price on the stock.
 DA Davidson dropped their target price on shares of Planet Fitness from $93.00 to $85.00 and set a “buy” rating on the stock in a report on Tuesday, August 10th.
-Roth Capital upgraded shares of Planet Fitness from a “neutral” rating to a “buy” rating and set a $100.00 target price on the stock in a report on Monday, August 16th.
-Finally, Stifel Nicolaus upgraded shares of Planet Fitness from a “hold” rating to a “buy” rating and raised their target price for the stock from $82.00 to $85.00 in a report on Tuesday, August 3rd.
-Two analysts have rated the stock with a sell rating, four have given a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat, Planet Fitness currently has a consensus rating of “Hold” and an average target price of $83.57.
+Finally, Zacks Investment Research upgraded shares of Planet Fitness from a “sell” rating to a “hold” rating and set a $78.00 target price on the stock in a report on Tuesday, August 10th.
+Two investment analysts have rated the stock with a sell rating, four have given a hold rating and eight have assigned a buy rating to the company.
+Based on data from MarketBeat, Planet Fitness currently has a consensus rating of “Hold” and a consensus target price of $83.57.

 Planet Fitness Company Profile